AI Risk Radar #2: January 2026 edition

 1. Anthropic CEO Dario Amodei warns we are entering the 'most dangerous window' in AI history.
 In a landmark 20,000-word essay, "The Adolescence of Technology," Amodei argues humanity is "considerably closer to real danger in 2026 than we were in 2023."
 He warns of potentially misaligned autonomous agents, describes AI-enabled bioterrorism and cyber risks, and predicts 50% of entry-level white-collar jobs could be displaced within 1-5 years.
 Amodei is not an outside critic – he is the CEO of one of the world's top five AI companies issuing a civilisational warning.

 3. AI workforce displacement predictions increasing.
 IMF Managing Director Kristalina Georgieva, speaking at Davos, spoke of an “AI tsunami” for labour markets and warns that AI will affect 60% of jobs in advanced economies and 40% globally.
 Stanford research confirms 13% employment decline for workers aged 22-25 in AI-exposed occupations.
+Companies that solve the entry-level gap will own the talent pipeline over the next 3-5 years

 Strategic Imperative: Amodei's essay marks a pivot point in the AI narrative: a leading developer publicly declaring that AI’s easy phase is fading and that risks of losing control are no longer fringe theories.
 Organisations must shift from treating AI governance as a compliance exercise to making it as a core strategic imperative.
 Boards approving AI deployments without understanding the architectural vulnerabilities of agentic systems face mounting legal, reputational, and operational exposure.